 The Handshake Between Revenue Ops Team and the Product Team

 - It starts with having a relationship and knowing that one another exists in the organization.
 Depending on how big your company is, your average product development folks may not know the rev ops exist and vice versa.
 Starting there is key to building a bridge.

 - Then think about things like voice of customer and competitive data, reason codes for wins and losses, average deal size, and being a conduit back from sales via post-mortem deal analysis where revenue operations can be the voice of field.

-- As you look around globalization or different markets verticals, your sales motions and talk track changes as you think about what is the time to value and speed to value for customers?
+- As you look around globalization or different market verticals, your sales motions and talk track changes as you think about what is the time to value and speed to value for customers?